hchristinasmith/README/README.md

 While my background is in soil science, I’m excited to apply my skills more broadly.
 I’m open to working on a wide range of projects.

-During my time at Dev Academy, I haved rediscovered my love for collaborating with others ant thinking creatively.
+During my time at Dev Academy, I have rediscovered my love for collaborating with others and thinking creatively.
 I especially thrive in start-up environments and small teams, where creativity, agility, and close teamwork bring ideas to life.

 Transitioning into tech has been such a fun experience.
 Starting from zero just 9 weeks ago, I’ve been amazed by what myself and the other students have been able to build in such a short amount of time.
 It’s given me the confidence to dive into this industry and immerse myself in some cool tech.